A-Piyas-04/Nexus-Ride/Docs/feat.md

   - FACULTY: Grants ability to create and manage Faculty Transport Requests.
   - TO (Transport Officer): Grants administrative abilities for routes, vehicles, and approval workflows.

+### Transport Officer Seed
+- A seeded Transport Officer account is created via the role seeding routine:
+  - Email and password are defined in [to_credentials.py](file:///e:/Projects/NexusRide/app/core/to_credentials.py).
+  - The seed ensures roles NORMAL_STAFF and TO are assigned (see [roles.py](file:///e:/Projects/NexusRide/app/seeds/roles.py)).

 ## Authentication & Profile
 - Signup (POST /auth/signup)
   - Validates email domain (@iut-dhaka.edu) and password length (8–128).